Jimmy Fallon

 Fallon took over one of the most-coveted chairs in late-night television when in February 2014 he succeeded Jay Leno as host of The Tonight Show.
 Fallon became the sixth host of the iconic program, which premiered in 1954.
 At Fallon’s request The Tonight Show was moved from Burbank, California (where former host Johnny Carson had relocated it in 1972), and returned to the same studio that Carson had previously used in Rockefeller Center, New York City.
 In addition, his longtime executive producer, Lorne Michaels, and his house band, the hip-hop group the Roots, joined The Tonight Show.

 Besides fulfilling his hosting duties, Fallon established a strong presence on social media.
 He had millions of followers on Twitter, and some of the videos that he created with celebrities went viral on YouTube.
-In addition, he wrote several books, including Your Baby’s First Word Will Be Dada (2015), Everything Is Mama (2017), and This Is Baby (2019), all of which were for children.
+In addition, he wrote several books, including Your Baby’s First Word Will Be Dada (2015), Everything Is Mama (2017), This Is Baby (2019), and 5 More Sleeps ‘til Halloween (2024), all of which were for children.
 In 2012 and 2014 Fallon earned Emmy Awards for outstanding guest actor for hosting SNL.